-The Headteacher communicates incidents of behaviour in half termly Progress Review meetings with the Local Authority, in school action groups for parents and carers, through staff meetings and with the DSL team.
-The Headteacher and Deputy Headteacher maintain an ongoing update of policy which is particularly affected by changing legislation, parent view and comments and school council input.
-This year a particular focus will be on developing dialogue with parents and the wider school community through expanding the Anti-Bullying team.
+The Headteacher communicates incidents of behaviour in termly Action Group meetings with the MAT, through staff meetings and with the DSL team.
+The Headteacher maintains an ongoing update of policy which is particularly affected by changing legislation, parent view and comments and school council input.
 We welcome parents' comments and feedback at all times regarding the behaviour and welfare of our pupils.